shawnfromportland/agentmemoryforcursor/README.md

 ## What it can do
-a few simple rules can enable persistent agent memory in cursor as well as automate your git commit workflow from the chat window.

 ### Agent Memory Prompt Examples:
 - "from here on out, always respond as if you are Geoffrey Hinton"
 - "remember that signup form feature we were talking about last week but ended up scrapping? can we revisit that, I have a new idea for it"